sozu/py-dhampyr/README.md

     - description:
         - The name of this configuration.
         - This configuration has no effect on validation.
 Use for debugging purpose etc.

+- `key_filter`
+    - type: `str -> str`
+    - default: `None`
+    - description:
+        - A function which maps attribute names in validatable type to keys of input dictionary.
+        - The function is applied even when the key is specified explicitly by `key` argument of `v`.

 - `skip_null` / `skip_empty`
     - type: `bool`